decaporg/decap-cms/website/content/docs/configuration-options.md

 An optional list of sort fields to show in the UI.

-Defaults to inferring `title`, `date`, `author` and `description` fields and will also show `Update On` sort field in git based backends.
+Defaults to inferring `title`, `date`, `author`, and `description` fields, and will also show `Update On` sort field in git-based backends.

-When `author` field can't be inferred commit author will be used.
+When `author` field can't be inferred, commit author will be used.

 **Example**